 That’s why you track how your publications are performing.
 By doing so, you learn exactly what happens to them.
 And you not only want to gather data on your documents but also want to use that data wisely to improve the way your business works.
 Because, let’s face it, everything is data-driven these days, and these metrics are one of the important factors in making the right decisions.

-With this in mind, we’ve launched advanced analytics in FlippingBook Online that allow you to track page views, average time spent, links followed, and number of visitors.
-You can read more on how this feature works in our previous article.
+Here’s where advanced analytics in FlippingBook Online can be of great help: it allows you to track page views, average time spent, links followed, and number of visitors.

 When you create sales documents and send them to your clients, you are mostly interested in analyzing what pages were viewed and how many times.
 You also want to know when your clients are interacting with your document so that you can contact them in a relevant and timely way to strike while the iron is hot.